smalldata/smalldata.github.io/content/authors/admin/_index.md

 **...this page**

-is built the static site generator [Hugo](https://github.com/gohugoio/hugo) using theme [Academic](https://github.com/gcushen/hugo-academic).
+is built using the static site generator [Hugo](https://github.com/gohugoio/hugo) with the theme [Academic](https://github.com/gcushen/hugo-academic).
 Browse the [open source code](https://github.com/philshem/smalldata.github.io).

 This site uses no trackers nor analytics, so I have no idea about visitors and traffic.
 For that reason, I especially appreciate your feedback.